amspector100/knockadapt/README.md

 1. See footnote h on page 25.
 Maybe condition on the knockoffs, not Xjstar.
 This will make the within-knockoff correlations more similar maybe?

-2.
-3.
+### Knockoff Generation

+1. Gaussian knockoff generator should be class based
+2. There should be an overarching "sample knockoffs" function where you can put the type of knockoffs you want to sample in as an input argument.
+3. There should be an overarching "compute S" function, ESPECIALLY for the MCV.
+The class-based stuff is beautiful but inconvenient.

 ### FX Knockoff Support

 1. Knockoff Filter + Debiased Lasso
-2. Need to think about whether we'll actually scale X
+2. Need to think about whether we'll actually shift X

 ### Knockoff Construction

 1. Add hierarchical clustering to ASDP group-making
-2. Metro: should probably pass a UGM object to the metro class.
-It's much more convenient.

 ### MCV Computation